cloudmesh/classes/_sources/i524/preface/convention.rst.txt

 ----------------------------------------------------------------------

 `$`
-    When showing examples of commands, the :pink:`$` symbol precedes the actual command.
+    When showing examples of commands, the `$` symbol precedes the actual command.
 So, the other lines are the output obtained after executing the command.
 An example invoking the ls command follows::